-Annual Information return reporting requirements and definitions manual 2009 Version 1.0 - March 2009
+Annual Information return reporting requirements and definitions manual 2013 Version 1.0 - March 2013

-To estimate distribution losses (MI/d), the company should use the Integrated Flow Method.
-The resultant leakage level should then be checked against monitored night flows.
-The company should therefore use the Integrated Flow Method and the Minimum Night Flow Method in conjunction, as a means to substantiate their estimation of leakage.
+Integrated Flow Method and the Minimum Night Flow Method in conjunction, as a means to substantiate its estimation of leakage.

 NIAUR would also encourage the company to support estimates with effective data monitoring systems; an example would be a domestic consumption monitor to support an estimate of unmeasured household per capita consumption.